rishabhcv/spring-framework-basics/README.md

-# Spring Boot Introduction
+# Spring Introduction
 To understand what we're getting into, please read this article by Ranga Karanam:
 [Spring Boot vs. Spring MVC vs. Spring: How Do They Compare?](https://dzone.com/articles/spring-boot-vs-spring-mvc-vs-spring-how-do-they-compare)

 In this project, we have annotated our classes and some methods/properties using some Spring annotations, which work their magic and implement Inversion of Control.
 We use the IoC container ApplicationContext in this case, which uses the Dependency Injection implementation of IoC.
+The classes which load the ApplicationContext have been annotated with *@SpringBootApplication* but that's the only thing from Spring Boot that we're leveraging here.
+This project was created using the [Spring Initializr](https://start.spring.io/).

 ## What did we do?
 We have to ask some questions like :